 Being a Chrome add-on, Honorlock cannot fully lock down a student's device.
 However, any attempts to leave the quiz screen will be detected and flagged, whether it was to another browser tab or another program.
 It can also force them to close all other windows/tabs before beginning their quiz and pause their quiz screen if they attempt to leave the page.
 The quiz will lock itself down if they deactivate any necessary proctoring services mid-quiz.
 Additionally, Honorlock has methods to detect if students search for quiz answers while they take their quiz.
 Please visit the following Knowledgebase page if you have any concerns about proctoring tool privacy or how it can detect students using other devices during their quiz: Proctoring Privacy F.A.Q.s

 Both Respondus and Honorlock use automated proctoring.
 If there is suspected academic misconduct during a student's quiz attempt, the proctoring service will flag their attempt for the instructor to review.
 It will be up to the instructor to determine what, if any, action is taken for flagged footage.
 Footage being flagged does not automatically indicate that academic misconduct has occurred.

 Both proctoring tools are free to faculty and students.
 Enabling one of the tools on a quiz will automatically add its respective download link to the quiz description.
 Honorlock can also be found through an internet search or on the Google Chrome extension storefront.

-Here are some of the features that both of these services provide, all of which are optional:
+Here are some of the features that both of these services provide, most of which are optional:

 - Device/browser lockdown

 - Records the student's screen while taking their quiz

 - Pre-quiz room scan